Home Vancouver’s Lower Mainland Ski Hills Vancouver’s Cypress Mountain Ski Hill Snowshoeing at Vancouver’s Cypress Mountain

 • Little Kids (ages 0 to 5) – $6

-For folk that do not have their own snowshoes, rentals cost around $8-18 more.
+For people who don’t have their own snowshoes, rentals cost around $10 to $20 more.

-TIP #1: Bring your own snowshoes – it saves time and a few dollars.
+TIP #1: Bring your own snowshoes if you have them – it saves time and a few dollars.
 In addition, you won’t have to worry about returning the equipment before the shop closes!

 TIP #2: Your car needs to have snow tires!
 The roads can get very slick and icy in the winter.
 (When we last went, on a day when it was snowing, we saw a number of people having to turn back because their cars couldn’t make it up the mountain).